pengelana/VTL/README.md

 7. Hotel staff will inform by phone when is the Exit COVID-19 PCR test, normally one day before end of quarantine date.
 8. Hotel will inform when COVID-19 PCR coming back **NEGATIVE** (before 11 a.m next day).
 9. Prepare for checkout, packing all your belongings and leave the room. **NOTE:** Normally elevator at quarantine floor will be locked, call the hotel reception before leaving the room.
-10. Checkout from the Hotel, close all the bills including room services etc.
+10. Checkout from the Hotel, close all the bills including room services etc, get hardcopy of the Release Letter.

 ![Release Letter](https://user-images.githubusercontent.com/787301/149757385-ff8558e2-1a81-4eed-95f5-0f7de96214a5.png)

-12. **NOTE:** Try to avoid crowded place, stay and eat within the hotel area.
+12. **NOTE:** Try to avoid crowded place, stay and eat within the Hotel area.
 13. The **NEGATIVE** COVID-19 PCR result can be use for domestic flight within 3 days of the test.
 14. Verification with the [Pedulilindungi](https://www.pedulilindungi.id/) will be required for each domestic flight, ensure that **NEGATIVE** COVID-19 PCR/ANTIGEN RAPID TEST results appear in the [Pedulilindungi](https://www.pedulilindungi.id/) mobile app.
 15. **NOTE:** **NEGATIVE** COVID-19 PCR results not required for Indonesia domestic flight.